quicwg/base-drafts/draft-ietf-quic-recovery.md

 We now describe an example implementation of the loss detection mechanisms described in {{loss-detection}}.

-The pseudocode snippets in this section are licensed as Code Components; see this document's copyright notice.
+The pseudocode snippets in this section are licensed as Code Components; see the copyright notice above.

 ## Tracking Sent Packets {#tracking-sent-packets}